America’s #1 Rated Reverse Lender*

 - The Office of Comptroller of the Currency announced on October 25, 2019 that it was closing Resolute Bank, appointed the Federal Deposit Insurance Corporation (FDIC) as receiver, and nearby Buckeye State Bank acquired all Resolute’s assets and depositors.

-While Resolute was never a major, top 10 reverse mortgage lender in comparison with other companies that had more specific dedication to the reverse product, it did appear to do a respectable amount of business in the space before it began exhibiting some pronounced declines in its reverse mortgage endorsement volume.
+While Resolute was never a major, top-10 reverse mortgage lender compared with other companies with a more specific dedication to the reverse product, it did appear to do a respectable amount of business in the space before it began exhibiting pronounced declines in its reverse mortgage endorsement volume.

-By September of 2018, Resolute recorded 261 reverse mortgages originated over the course of the year up to that point.
+By September 2018, Resolute had originated 261 reverse mortgages over the course of the year to that point.

 Comparing the figures to the same point in 2019, however, Resolute’s reverse mortgage endorsement figures showed only 90 reverse mortgage originations, a fall of over 66%, coming in at number 27 on a ranking of top 100 lenders tabulated by reverse mortgage market data company Reverse Market Insight.